open-embodied/open-embodied/README.md

+# Open-Embodied

+The Open Source Robot Real Time OS for the  Embodied  Time

-# Open-Embodied Project Grand Plan: Unifying Robot Interfaces for the Era of Embodied Intelligence
+# Project Grand Plan

+Unifying Robot Interfaces for the Era of Embodied Intelligence

 ## Abstract